Monotoba/ISPConfigBackup/manual.md

 - **`--web-data`**: Includes the `/var/www/` web data in the backup.
 - **`--nginx`**: Backs up Nginx configuration files instead of Apache2 configuration files (default is Apache2).
+- **`--databases`**: Backs up the databases used by ISPConfig (MySQL or MariaDB) alongside other configuration files and data.

 ---

 ### **Usage**

-1. **Basic Backup (without Web Data and with Apache2 Configurations)**:
+1. **Basic Backup (without Web Data, without Database, and with Apache2 Configurations)**:
-   - This is the default behavior where ISPConfig data and Apache2 configuration files will be backed up, excluding web data.
+   - This is the default behavior where ISPConfig data, Apache2 configuration files, and mail data are backed up, excluding web data and databases.
    ```bash
    ./backup_ispconfig.sh
    ```